openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 Today's gaps mostly fall into three categories:

 - HTML DOM and the SVG DOM features added to the web platform when MDN was still in its infancy;
-- non-interoperable features: APIs supported by only one or two browser engines and missed by the browser makers;
+- non-interoperable features: APIs supported by only one or two browser engines and missed by the browser makers' writers;
-- single properties and methods forgotten when their API was initially documented or added later but slipped below the radar of the different processes.
+- single properties and methods forgotten when their API was initially documented or added later that slipped below the radar of the different processes.

 ## Opportunities created by the Interop initiative